RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

-Redis Enterprise Software, its Kubernetes operator, and the Service Rigger are all distributed as separate container images. that a Kubernetes deployment will pull, as necessary, for the various pods for the operator or Redis Enterprise cluster.
+Redis Enterprise Software, its Kubernetes operator, and the Service Rigger are all distributed as separate container images.
+Your Kubernetes deployment will pull these images as needed. various pods for the operator or Redis Enterprise cluster.
 You can control where these images are pulled from within the operator deployment and also via the Redis Enterprise custom resource.